opf/openproject/docs/system-admin-guide/time-and-costs/README.md

 1. **Filter for cost types at a certain fixed date** in the list
 2. Choose whether also locked cost types should be displayed
-3. Press the blue **apply** button: This way you will get the cost types with the rate (at the chosen fixed date) displayed in the list below.
+3. Press the **apply** button: This way you will get the cost types with the rate (at the chosen fixed date) displayed in the list below.
 4. Click on the name of a cost type to **edit an existing cost type**.
 5. **Set a current rate** (for the current valid from period) and press the save icon to apply it.
 6. **Lock** a cost type.